byu-dafny/test-generation-examples/README.md

 The automation for parameterized tests is missing at the moment, but for Java, it does require some effort.
 The Dafny sequence of tuples is converted to a `Stream` of `Arguments` for the JUnit 5 support.
 Also, Dafny does not prove out each individual test.
 Only the cross-compiled code recognizes each input as a separate test.

-## Assertion Library
+## Assertions Library

-Dafny unit testing needs two types of assertion library: one that can be proved out and another that assumes correctness.
+Dafny unit testing needs two types of assertions: one that can be proved out and another that assumes correctness.
 The first lets Dafny actual prove the assertion and works in codes with relatively strong contracts on method calls.
 The second lets Dafny assume the assertion without proving it and works in codes with weak contracts on method calls.
-Both libraries provide run-time checks.
+Both types provide run-time checks.

 There is no consensus on naming conventions in assertion libraries amongst the various test frameworks.
 All frameworks provide a relatively uniform set of assertions but each has a slightly different naming convention and use.
 The current library adopts a JUnit5 naming convention, but it could just as easily adopt an XUnit convention.